bevkoski/animalia-api/README.md

-# animalia-api
+# Animalia API
-A RESTful API used for a mobile app that provides a fun learning experience for kids while teaching them about different types of animals.
+A RESTful API built for a mobile app that provides a fun learning experience for kids while teaching them about different types of animals.